Short URL for this page:

 Dio followed the annalistic order of treatment, so popular among the Romans, according to which all the events of a given year, in whatever part of the world they occurred, were grouped together.
 The eponymous consuls of each year are regularly named at the appropriate points in the text, and in addition there is prefixed to each book, even for the imperial age, a table of the consuls for the period covered. p. xv When he comes to the empire, moreover, he is very careful to specify to a day the exact duration of each emperor's reign, and in certain other matters aims at equal exactness.
 Yet in spite of all his pains in this regard it would often be extremely difficult or impossible to extract a consistent chronology from his data.
 For it frequently happens that in his desire to trace the causes or results of a given series of events he is led to exceed the limits of a single year by a considerable margin; occasionally also this same motive is responsible for an inversion of the actual order of events.

-Unfortunately the value of his history is greatly diminished for us as the result of his blind devotion to two theories governing historical writing in his discovery.
+Unfortunately the value of his history is greatly diminished for us as the result of his blind devotion to two theories governing historical writing in his day.
 On the one hand a sense of the dignity19 and true value of history demanded that mere details and personal anecdotes should give place to the larger aspects and significance of events.
 On the other hand the historian was never to forget that he was at the same time a rhetorician; if the bare facts were lacking in effectiveness, they could be adorned, modified, or variously combined in the interest of a more dramatic presentation.
 These two principles, as applied by Dio, have resulted all too frequently in a somewhat vague, impressionistic picture of events, in which precisely those data which the modern historian eagerly looks for are either largely wanting p. xvi or else blurred and confused.
 Thus names, numbers, and exact dates are often omitted; geographical details are scanty; and even the distinctive features of the various battles are passed over in great part in favour of rhetorical commonplaces, culled from Thucydides and other models, thus robbing the battles of all or much of their individuality.20 A good illustration of the transformation the facts could be made to undergo in the interest of these two theories is to be seen in his account of the conquest of Gaul.
 It is now generally recognized that there is nothing in this account which need imply an ultimate source other than Caesar's Commentaries;21 and yet, were it not for the familiar names, the reader might readily be excused for failing to recognize many of the events narrated, to such an extent has Dio shifted the emphasis on the facts and assigned new motives, while all the time striving to bring into bold relief the contrasts between the Gallic and the Roman character.
 It is not surprising, therefore, to find that the speeches, which in Dio occupy a disproportionate amount of space (averaging one long speech or debate to the book), seem even farther removed from the realm of actual history than those of the ancient historians generally. p. xvii The most famous of all these speeches, that of Maecenas to Augustus regarding the establishment of the monarchy, is in reality a political pamphlet setting forth Dio's own views of government, and parts of it are an anachronism in the mouth of Maecenas.
 Again, the speech which Dio makes Caesar deliver to his officers (not his troops) before the battle with Ariovistus has almost nothing in common with the address reported by Caesar himself.

 The problem of Dio's sources for the periods before his own day has been investigated by various scholars with widely divergent results.
 It is clear that he has much in common with Livy, but the tendency of early investigators was to overrate Livy's influence.
 Schwartz has shown that down to the end of the Second Punic War Dio holds an independent course between the various traditions known to us.
 After this there is apparent an increasing similarity between his account and that of Livy, which becomes most marked in the period of the civil war, and the natural inference is that Livy was here used directly as a principal source.
 There are important agreements also with Polybius, but no conclusive evidence of direct dependence.
 Sallust was almost certainly not among Dio's sources, and it is not probable that Caesar's Commentaries were used, at least to any extent.
 For the period of the empire Tacitus has been confidently claimed by some as an important source, particularly for the Roman and p. xviii characterization of Tiberius; others, with less probability, have denied any such influence.
 A few isolated parallels between Dio and Sallust, also Pliny the Elder, have been pointed out; but they are not of sufficient importance to establish any direct influence.
 In a few instances Dio refers to the memoirs of emperors (Augustus, Hadrian, and Severus), as if he had consulted them.
 He excels the other historians of Rome in the attention paid to constitutional and administrative matters, and it has been argued that he must have consulted some of the public records, at least the lists of magistrates.
 In general it may be said that his history gives evidence of being based on various sources for a given period,22 and he seems to have made an honest attempt to arrive at the truth.
 Unfortunately he was not always equal to the task of reconciling the discrepancies in his sources and thus manages to contradict himself at times.